thaibault/weboptimizer/readme.md

 --------

 The main goal of This plugin is providing an generic module bundler and workflow for all you development use cases in any project related to the web or node.
+All native web types like html, css and JavaScript are supported natively in their latest language specification through preconfigured transpiler.

 Content
 -------